Corporate training

 Their responsibilities include identifying knowledge gaps and training needs, developing and delivering training programs depending on business needs, and creating long-term education strategies for specific individuals and the workforce as a whole.

-This can include onboarding new staff, teaching new skills, reskilling employees for new roles or upskilling within the existing one, or any other scenario where training can make a difference in the workplace.
+This can include onboarding new staff, learning new skills, reskilling employees for new roles or upskilling within the existing one, or any other scenario where training can make a difference in the workplace.

 When successful, corporate training is advantageous for both management and employees.